- 2021-2022 Back to School Plan

 If staff or visitors develop symptoms while at school:

-- They should be given and wear a non-medical mask (unless there are safety issues that prevent the person from wearing a mask), immediately isolate themselves from other staff and students, notify their administrator, return home and follow public health advice regarding testing.
+- They should wear a mask (unless there are safety issues that prevent the person from wearing a mask), immediately isolate themselves from other staff and students, notify their administrator, return home and follow public health advice regarding testing.

 For anyone who develops symptoms at school: